csc-training/summerschool/background_material.md

 ## C++

-The C++ language originally started as an object-oriented extension of C but has long since grown into its own programming ecosystem with different conventions and practices.
+C++ is, for the most part, compatible with the C language while also adding a plethora of new features and higher-level abstractions.
 C++ is required for the GPU sections of this summer school as the low-level GPU frameworks (CUDA, HIP) are extensions of C++, but with a C-style interface.
+Our exercise model solutions also tend to prefer C++ over C.

 We make some use of the C++ Standard Template Library (STL) which provides a handy collection of common container types and other helpers.
 Apart from these our use of C++ features is kept to a minimum for simplicity:
 - Very little object-oriented code.
 - From STL we mainly use `std::vector` for dynamic arrays, sometimes `std::array` for static arrays.
 These act as drop-in replacements for raw C-style arrays but provide automatic memory management.
 The "prefix" `std::` is a namespace specifier; all STL objects and functions reside in the `std` namespace.
 - `constexpr` is used for compile-time constants.
 This is a type-safe replacement for preprocessor constants created with `#define`.
-- Passing variables by reference to functions.
-Eg. `void some_function(int &a, const std::vector<double>& b);` declares that the integer `a` parameter is always passed by reference, and `b` (dynamic array of doubles) is always passed by constant reference.
+- Passing variables to functions by reference (meaning no copies of the arguments are taken).

 Below is an example C++ code `test.cpp` containing elements that are expected to be familiar.